studioespresso/craft-mollie-payments/README.md

 # Mollie Payments plugin for Craft CMS 3.x

-Easily accept payment with Mollie Payments
+Easily accept payment with Mollie Payments.
+Note that this plugin does not work with or require Craft Commerce.

 ## Requirements